BigETI/ElectrodZMultiplayer/README.md

 Fork or rebase from this repository, make your changes and create a pull request.

-Please follow the following guide about GitFlow: https://guides.github.com/introduction/flow/
+Please follow the following guide about GitHub Flow: https://guides.github.com/introduction/flow/

 ## License